l1ttleO/ProjectFNF/CONTRIBUTING.md

 Co-authored-by: BeastlyGhost <45212377+BeastlyGhost@users.noreply.github.com>
 ```
 1. Run the batch file `art/create-patch-from-commit.bat`, replace the patch you applied in step 1 with your just-baked file;
+1. Apply the remaining patches (NOTE: If you see `Falling back to a 3-way merge` and/or you encounter conflicts (fix them *before* replacing the patch), you must use `art/create-patch-from-commit.bat` to re-create the patch and replace it.)
 1. PR patch file back to this repository (push the **patch file**, not the commit the patch was created from).